More than just software: Your team for carbon accounting

 In summary, the CSRD, as an EU directive, creates a common framework for sustainability reporting in the EU, while its implementation into national law in Germany by June 2024 will include specific regulations that are directly applicable in Germany.

-The CSRD Implementation Act includes changes to the German Commercial Code (HGB) to comply with the requirements of Corporate Sustainability Reporting Directive (CSRD) The law aims to implement exclusively the requirements of the CSRD into German law without introducing additional measures beyond the directive.
+The CSRD Implementation Act contains amendments to the German Commercial Code (HGB) to integrate the requirements of the Corporate Sustainability Reporting Directive (CSRD).
+The Act aims to transpose only the requirements of the CSRD into German law without introducing any additional measures beyond those required by the Directive.

-For companies, this means taking a close look at ESG and CO2 footprint and conduct a comprehensive materiality analysis to ensure that their reporting complies with the new standards.
+For companies, this means taking a close look at ESG and carbon footprint issues and conducting a comprehensive materiality analysis to ensure that their reporting complies with the new standards.

 Get started with CO₂ accounting successfully!